matloff/R-vs.-Python-for-Data-Science/README.md

 performance and usability.

-On the other hand, the Cython and PyPy variants of Python can in some cases obviate the need for explicit C/C++ interface in the first place.
+On the other hand, the Cython and PyPy variants of Python can in some cases obviate the need for explicit C/C++ interface in the first place;
+indeed some would say Cython IS a C/C++ interface.

 ## Object orientation, metaprogramming

 *Slight win for R*.